 In 2000, the government of Poul Nyrup Rasmussen presented major plans to further integration and counter urban decay in vulnerable residential areas.

-Since 2000, the Danish biotech company Novozymes has pioneered the development of enzymes for converting waste to cellulosic ethanol.
+Since 2000, the Danish biotech company Novozymes has pioneered development of enzymes for converting waste to cellulosic ethanol.

-Between 2003 and 2007, there were approximately 450 Danish soldiers in Iraq.
+Between 2003 and 2007, approximately 450 Danish soldiers were stationed in Iraq.

 In 2004, the Anders Fogh Rasmussen I Cabinet presented major plans to further integration and counter urban decay in vulnerable residential areas.

-On January 1, 2007, the regions were created to replace the 16 former counties.
+On 1 January 2007, the regions were created to replace the 16 former counties.

-As of 2007, Denmark spent 9.8% of its GDP on health care.
+As of 2007, Denmark spent 9.8% of its GDP on health care (US$3,512 per capita).

-Between 2003 and 2007, there were approximately 450 Danish soldiers in Iraq.
+Between 2003 and 2007, approximately 450 Danish soldiers were stationed in Iraq.

 In 2007, Denmark had 25,900 native speakers of German, mostly in the South Jutland area.

-In 2008, Denmark experienced an increase in the import of fuel inefficient old cars, as the cost for older cars—including taxes—kept them within the budget of many Danes.
+In 2008, Denmark experienced an increase in the import of fuel inefficient old cars, as the cost for older cars, including taxes, kept them within the budget of many Danes.

 In 2008, the Danish men's national handball team won a gold medal.